sagemath/sagewiki_to_gh-2022-10-10/Software.md

  * http://www.4ti2.de/ --  A software package for algebraic, geometric and combinatorial problems on linear spaces; I (=william) have made optional SAGE packages for this and written a very preliminary interface.
 This depends on a linear programming package, which SAGE needs.

  * http://www.gnu.org/software/glpk/ -- Linear programming.
 It's 1MB, and very easy to build.

+ *  http://www-sop.inria.fr/galaad/software/synaps/ -- It's a GPL'd C++ library for doing numerical and algebraic stuff together and seems mature.
+It requires FORTRAN and is very hard to build.
+I skimmed some source code and it seemed relatively readable at first glance, and maybe there is something useful in there.
+It's focused on numerical over algebraic.

+== Software that is free and tries to do what SAGE does ==

+ *   http://www.mathemagix.org/mmxweb/web/welcome.en.html -- Their overall goal is very similar to SAGE's.
+However, they make different design choices than we have with SAGE in almost every way:
+        * They build everything around [http://www.texmacs.org/ texmacs], which is a "beautiful" yet aggravating program.
+        * They use C++ *very* very heavily.
+        * They write their own new custom interpreter language for mathematics (though they describe it as general purpose, and strongly emphasize it shouldn't be for just math).